jacobshortall/hn-scraper/README.md

     -   After the initially requested posts are shown, the user will be prompted to see if they want to view more posts from the given category (trending/newest), if there are any left.
 -   Post count.
     -   The user is shown how many posts are available to be shown.
 There are a maximum of 30 for each of the two categories, due to this being the amount shown on a full page of Hacker News.
 This number will go down as the user requests more posts.

+### Features to Implement in the Future

+-   Option to sort posts by votes.
+-   Unlimited post stream.
+-   Display additional post data.

 ## Data Model